-Erica attended Collabo Creative's Design Thinking Jumpstart program in October of 2018.
-In an interview with Maria, Erica shares her experiences and the value she's found in being a design thinking ninja.
+Erica Shonkwiler, M.B.A., CMP, is a lecturer in the Department of Tourism, Event, and Sport Management at IUPUI.
+She attended Collabo's Design Thinking Jumpstart program in 2018.
+In this interview, Erica shares about her experience and the value she's found in being a design thinking ninja.

-How did you start to get interested in design thinking and this kind of creative problem solving?
+How did you get interested in design thinking and creative problem solving?

 The reason that I got interested was because in the events community there is a big push to think of events in a nonlinear way.
 There is also an expectation that we have to design remarkable experiences every single time.
 People go to so many events, they engage with so many things, they have access to so much information that doing the same old structure of an event, year after year is just not interesting.
 No one wants that anymore.
 So if we're going to design an event to be something that's constantly changing and that's totally different and super innovative and memorable in a deep "I've never done this before" kind of way, then we have to approach designing it in a different way too.

 I learned to design events with a spreadsheet in a very linear fashion.
 In order to improve my abilities as an event planner, I knew that I had to come at this differently.
 Plus as an educator.
 I feel like I shouldn't be sending my students out into a new world with only old school ways of doing things.
 But if you don't know how to do something, if you've never even done it yourself...how in the world do you teach it to another person?
 I felt the pressure that I needed to really, really dive deep into a different way of designing and get enough education and practice that I can then turn around and make sure my students walk out prepared for the demands of today.